Be-One Korean B.B.Q. Restaurant

 300 W. 30th St., (443) 869-5864, thedizzbaltimore.com

-A down-home neighborhood bar with a handwritten list of specials, great bar food, and an old-fashioned rotating dessert case with killer pies and cakes?
+A down-home neighborhood bar with great bar food and an old-fashioned rotating dessert case with killer pies and cakes?
 Sign us up.
-Breakfast on Sundays.
+Breakfast on Sundays, and it's incredibly cheap.

 133 W. North Ave., (410) 545-0444, joesquared.com

-Joe Squared makes masterful square pizzas and serves good beer, but they do so much more than that.
-They make sandwiches—and they won CP's "Best Wings" in 2012 for the complex flavors on their poultry arms, er, wings.
+Joe Squared makes masterful square pizzas and serves good beer, but it does so much more than that.
+There are sandwiches, risottos, and salads—and it even has 10 complex flavors of chicken wings.

 Lost City Diner